Marfa muse

 Tell our community a little about yourself in your own words?

-Ghanaian-British artist and model living and working in the UK.
-Instinctive and kind; organisation doesn’t come naturally, and neither does tidiness.
-Loves to dance, loves a film, loves to be on my own, loves a drink and a delicious meal, loves to sleep, loves an adventure of every variety, and loves anyone who has honed their craft.
+I’m a Ghanaian-British artist and model, living and working in the UK.
+I’m instinctive and kind; organisation doesn’t come naturally to me, and neither does tidiness.
+I love to dance, watch films, spend time on my own, and enjoy a drink and a delicious meal.
+I love sleep, adventure in every form, and anyone who has truly honed their craft.

 How would you describe yourself and your work?